Descanonge/neba/docs/source/configuration.rst

 The file loaders have an additional feature in the :meth:`.FileLoader.to_lines` method.
-It generates the lines for a valid configuration file of the corresponding format, following the default values of the application subschemes.
+It generates the lines for a valid configuration file of the corresponding format, following the default values of the application subsections.
 If the file loader has its :attr:`~.ConfigLoader.config` dictionary populated (manually or by reading from an existing file) it will use these values instead.
 This allows to generate lengthy configuration files, with different amounts of additional information in comments.
 The end user can simply